atoponce/webpassgen/README.md

 ## Supported Languages
 Here is the full breakdown of language support across the passphrase generators:

 [comment]: <> (Ignore the table column formatting in the table below.
-It sucks in Vim, but looks great in Visual Student Code)
+It sucks in Vim, but looks great in Visual Studio Code)

 | ID | ISO | Language   | Unique | Alt. | Bit. | Mon. | Dice | EFF | Notes                              |
 |:--:|:---:|:-----------|:------:|:----:|:----:|:----:|:----:|:---:|:-----------------------------------|